-&lt;sup>3 Although see Anderson and Lepore (2013a, 2013b), Bolinger (2015), and Nunberg (2017) for views on which the derogatory features of slurs are based on non-semantic prohibitions, on term and negative stereotype endorsement, and on conversational implicatures, respectively.
+2 Although see Anderson and Lepore (2013a, 2013b), Bolinger (2017), and Nunberg (forthcoming) for views on which the derogatory features of slurs are based on non-semantic prohibitions, on term and negative stereotype endorsement, and on conversational implicatures, respectively.

-&lt;sup>4 The term 'appropriation' is most commonly used to denote this phenomenon.
+3 The term 'appropriation' is most commonly used to denote this phenomenon.
 While I think 'reclamation' is slightly better (partly due to the negative associations 'appropriation' has from discussions of cultural appropriation), I will follow standard usage and use 'appropriation' from here.

-&lt;sup>5 There are, of course, other options for handling appropriation.
+4 There are, of course, other options for handling appropriation.
 For instance see Anderson (forthcoming), Bianchi (2014), and Lycan (2015).
 I am not arguing that positing an ambiguity is the best route to handle appropriation.
 It is, however, a common route and one with an apparent problem that I offer a solution to here.

-bear, at least insofar as (once appropriated) they no longer conventionally implicate the relevant negative attitude" (2013, 370).
+priation there [is] a change in meaning" (2008: 16).
+Potts claims that "when lesbian and gay activists use the word 'queer', its meaning (and its expressive content) differs dramatically from when it is used on conservative talk radio" (2007: 10).
+Jeshion suggests that ""queer" became semantically ambiguous upon appropriation" (2013: 326).
+Hom states that appropriation "alters [a slur's] meaning for use with the group" (2008: 428).
+Whiting argues that in appropriation "the expressions bear a different meaning than they would otherwise bear, at least insofar as (once appropriated) they no longer conventionally implicate the relevant negative attitude" (2013: 370).
 And Saka ties meaning change into the very definition of appropriation.
-He states that appropriation is when a "victim group attempts to change the meaning of some term" (2008, 42).
+He states that appropriation is when a "victim group attempts to change the meaning of some term" (2008: 42).
 The strategy of positing ambiguity to account for appropriation is clearly widespread.

-While positing ambiguity is a natural move for a proponent of content-based view of slurs, a problem looms.
+While positing ambiguity5 is a natural move for a proponent of content-based view of slurs, a problem looms.
 The theorist positing multiple meanings needs to explain why at least in many cases of appropriation one of the meanings the term comes to have can only be expressed by the term when it is used by members of the targeted group.
 For instance, not just any speaker can use the N-word or 'bitch' to mean something friendly or positive.
 Other ambiguous and polysemous expressions do not place restrictions on who can use them to express one or the other of their contents.
 For instance, anyone can use 'duck' to denote an aquatic bird or a crouching action.
 Anyone can use 'bank' to mean financial institution or side of a river.
-Content-based views must handle what I will call the Appropriation Worry.
 Anderson and Lepore pose the problem stating "[a]mbiguity fails to explain why non-members cannot utilize a second sense.
 If it were just a matter of distinct meanings, why can't a speaker opt to use a slur non-offensively?"
-(2013a, 42).
+(2013a: 42).
 The worry they target is what I call the Appropriation Worry.